 max-cache-ttl This sets the maximum time for which the server caches ordinary (positive) answers, in seconds.
 For convenience, TTL-style time-unit suffixes may be used to specify the value.
-It also accepts ISO 8601 duration formats max-stale-ttl If retaining stale RRsets in cache is enabled, and returning of stale cached answers is also enabled, max-stale-ttl sets the maximum time for which the server retains records past their normal expiry to return them as stale records, when the servers for those records are not reachable.
-The default is 1 day.
-The minimum allowed is 1 second; a value of 0 is updated silently to 1 second.
+It also accepts ISO 8601 duration formats.

 The default max-cache-ttl is 604800 (one week).
 A value of zero may cause all queries to return SERVFAIL, because of lost caches of intermediate RRsets (such as NS and glue AAAA/A records) in the resolution process.